SFDO-Tooling/CumulusCI/docs/managed_package.rst

 Release a Managed Package
 =========================

-This section outlines how to release a first generation (1GP) Salesforce Managed Package project.
+This section outlines how to release a first generation (1GP) Salesforce managed package project.
 Salesforce.org's Release Engineering team practices `CumulusCI Flow<TODO link>`_, which incorporates all of these steps.